 The Bangladesh Prime Minister, Sheikh Mujibur Rahman, opened his campaign for next month's election with a strenuous speaking tour this week.

-The Bangladesh Prime Minister, Sheikh Mujibur Rahman, opened his campaign for next month's election with a strenuous speaking tour this week.
+Background: The Bangladesh Prime Minister, Sheikh Mujibur Rahman, opened his campaign for next month's election with a strenuous speaking tour this week.
 Thousands of cheering supporters garlanded their leader when he arrived in Jamalpur to address a major rally.